 The Provision and Use of Work Equipment Regulations 1998 require that those using abrasive wheels (including petrol driven and electrical powered disc cutters and angle grinders) have suitable Abrasive Wheels training in the specific hazards associated with this machinery.

 We at Shield Health & Safety offer a course that strictly follows the recommendations of British Abrasives Federation and leading abrasives manufacturers and suppliers.
-Based in Norwich, Norfolk we assist in complying regulations and cater different requirements in training.
+Based in Norwich, Norfolk we assist in complying with regulations and cater to different requirements in training.

 Who should attend?

 Persons responsible for ordering, fitting and using Abrasive wheels in their daily duties.